parmoo/parmoo/docs/how-to-write.rst

    set to evaluate their derivatives with respect to design inputs and simulation outputs.

-**Starting in version 0.4.0:** to fix the random seed, ParMOO no longer uses the global numpy random seed.
+**As of version 0.4.0:** to fix the random seed, ParMOO no longer uses the global numpy random seed.
 Instead, pass an integer or ``numpy.random.Generator`` object using the key ``hp["np_random_gen"]`` when creating the MOOP.
 It will automatically be passed on to all subclasses and components.

-To avoid issues, it is best to define your MOOP in the following order, but starting in version 0.4.0, this is no longer a requirement.
+To avoid issues, it is best to define your MOOP in the following order, but as of version 0.4.0, this is no longer a requirement.

  1. Add design variables using :meth:`MOOP.addDesign(*args) <moop.MOOP.addDesign>`.